The Best Time to Visit Phuket

 The Good :

-- Cheap flights to Thailand and plenty of discounts on Phuket hotels.
+- Cheap flights to Thailand and plenty of on Phuket hotels.

 - Towns and beaches are not crowded.